 Clean, error-free writing can help show that you are serious about a job opportunity and that you pay attention to detail.
 Because of this, it's important to edit your letter.
 It may be especially important to proofread carefully if you have had a less successful interview experience because your goal is to make a positive connection to balance the impression from the interview.
 Consider setting your letter aside and returning to it later, to possibly notice any typos or errors.
 You might also ask a trusted friend or mentor to read your letter and offer suggestions before you send it.

-Example thank you letter after less successful interview
+Example thank you letter after a less successful interview

 To further inspire your own writing, here is an example of a thank you letter to follow a challenging interview: